Debugging

 while you are still inside the function to skip until the function encounters a return

 statement.
-Examples for p
+Examples for the p

 and ll